 People told us that enough staff were available to meet their needs.
-One person said, "Staff help you."
 Staff told us that there was enough staff available for people.
 We observed that on three occasions when people requested support from staff they responded promptly.
 The manager showed us the staffing rota for the previous week.
-These were completed and showed that the numbers of staff available were adjusted to meet people's changing needs.
+These showed that the numbers of staff available were adjusted to meet people's changing needs.
 Extra staff were brought in on days where more support was required, for example, with activities and appointments.